 - Fire alarms and fire extinguishers are located on every floor in each building.
 Student should familiarize themselves with their locations.

-- Each residence hall room is equipped with a smoke detector that is electronically operated.
+- Each residence hall room is equipped with a smoke detector.
 In rooms where sprinklers have been installed, the smoke detector is monitored by University Police.
 All other smoke detectors operate independently from the building fire alarm system.
 The detectors and sprinklers are for students’ safety and should not be tampered with at any time.

-- Any student who experiences a problem with the smoke detector/sprinkler system should contact Housing or Residence life staff immediately.
+- If you experience a problem with the smoke detector/sprinkler system, contact Housing or Residence Life staff immediately.

-- Tampering with fire safety equipment is a very serious matter that could jeopardize the safety of a number of people.
-Tampering with this equipment at any time, including covering the equipment or dismantling the equipment in your room and discharging a fire extinguisher on a floor may result in severe disciplinary and/or criminal action including a loss of residence hall contract.
+- Tampering with fire safety equipment is a very serious matter that could jeopardize the safety of many people.
+Tampering with this equipment at any time, including covering the equipment or dismantling the equipment in your room and discharging a fire extinguisher on a floor, may result in severe disciplinary and/or criminal action including a loss of residence hall contract.

 Students are responsible for taking precautions to prevent fire.
-Extreme caution and good judgment must be exercised when using a desk lamp of any kind.
-Lamps should not be placed near flammable objects such as curtains, bedspreads, pillows, posters, or clothing and should be turned off when residents leave the room.
-Due to potential fire hazards, University policy prohibits the use of Torchere-style (floor-standing lamps that project light upward) halogen lamps in any University facility.
+Exercise caution and good judgment when using a desk lamp of any kind.
+Do not put lamps near flammable objects such as curtains, bedspreads, pillows, posters, or clothing, and turn lamps off when you leave the room.
+University policy prohibits the use of torchere-style (floor-standing lamps that project light upward) halogen lamps in any University facility.

 Aerials, masts, satellite dishes, and other short-wave radio transmitting equipment are not allowed in the residence halls because of FCC interference regulations and safety precautions.Appliances

-- Irons may be stored in student rooms but are to be used only in designated ironing areas.
+- You may keep an iron in your room, but use it only in designated ironing areas.

-- If the use of multiple outlets is needed, a grounded 15 amp surge-protected plug-in strip with built-in circuit breaker should be used.
+- If you need to use multiple outlets, use a grounded 15 amp surge-protected plug-in strip with built-in circuit breaker.

 - Air conditioners are not permitted unless approved by the University for a student’s documented medical need.
 The University typically provides all air conditioning units.